-Development Stage Potential Impact Recommended Mitigative Measure Responsibility And Timeframe Targets And Cost Estimates Monitorable Indicators Corporate Initiatives Capacity Building (Documentation and human resources capacity Establish an information resource point (for reference by the site operators), Document in-house guidelines and procedures on environmental management, Develop a training programme for workers on safety, health, and environment, Engage a qualified staff to oversee environment, health and safety.
+Development Stage Potential Impact Recommended Mitigative Measure Responsibility And Timeframe Targets And Cost Estimates Monitorable Indicators Corporat e Initiative s Capacity Building (Documentatio n and human resources capacity Establish an information resource point(for reference by the site operators), Document in-house guidelines and procedures on environmental management, Develop a training programme for workers on safety, health, and environment, Engage a qualified staff to Oversee environment, health and safety.
 The proponent Continuous.
 Sustainability and sharing with others.
 To provide necessary knowledge, tools and awareness to all workers for effective human resource capacity development.
 Physical infrastructural capacity Establish a waste collection, transfer and storage mechanisms, Characterize and identify all waste streams up to final destinations, Monitor the carrying capacity of the environmental infrastructure receiving the wastes, Install monitoring facilities along the waste pathways.
 The proponent Continuous.
 No direct costs involved.
 This provide organized system for the workers with respect to environment, health and safety protection Collaboration: Collaborate with other players on environmental protection, waste management programmes.
 The proponent.
 Sustained capacity building.
 Kenya Institute of Waste Management is recommended.

-Development Potential Impact Recommended Mitigative Measure Responsibility Targets And Monitorable Indicators Stage And Timeframe Cost Estimates Decommissioni ng Compost impacts Notify NEMA and other relevant authorities on intension to stop operations at least 3 months in advance, Carry out a decommissioning audit and submit report to NEMA for review six months in advance, Close down equipment and participate in the plan for site inspection, Initiate removal following strictly recommendations of the decommissioning audit report.
-Initiate a programme to rehabilitate the site to near its original state, Monitor the site on related parameters for 1 year.
+Development Stage Potential Impact Recommended Mitigative Measure Responsibility And Timeframe Targets And Cost Estimates Monitorable Indicators Decommissio ning Compost impacts Notify NEMA and other relevant authorities on intension to stop operations at least 3 months in advance, Carry out a decommissioning audit and submit report to NEMA for review six months in advance, Close down equipment and participate in the plan for site inspection, Initiate removal following strictly recommendations of the decommissioning audit report.
+Initiate a programme to rehabilitate the site to near its original state, Monitor the site on related Parameters for 1 year.
 The proponent, NEMA, HQ/Nakuru County and environmental expert.
-Process to take 2 years on a pre-agreed schedule Costs to be Identified through the decommissioning audit repot Air quality and soil status in the area.
-Social and economic implications in the area Destination of waste material disposal.
+Process to take 2 years on a pre- Agreed schedule Costs to be Identified Through the Decommissionin g audit repot Air quality and soil status in the area.
+Social and economic implications in the Area Destination of waste Material disposal.